afshin/afshin/README.md

 I'm Darian.
 Nice to meet you!

-- 🔭 I am a [Project Jupyter](https://jupyter.org/) Distinguished Contributor, Steering Council member, and maintainer.
+- 🔭 I am a [Project Jupyter](https://jupyter.org/) Distinguished Contributor, Executive Council member, and maintainer.
 I work on [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), the integrated data environment for Jupyter notebooks and data science:
   <img src="https://jupyterlab.readthedocs.io/en/stable/_images/jupyterlab.png" alt="jupyterlab" />
 - 👯 I’m looking to collaborate on [JupyterLab](https://github.com/jupyterlab/jupyterlab)
 - 🤔 I’m looking for help with this question: *Is **consciousness** computable by creating a complex software neural network or is it some different sort of phenomenon altogether?*